ErlendNukke/ErlendNukke.github.io/readme.md

 ## Project Description

 The webpage at ErlendNukke.github.io is a login page for viewing your intra profile information.
-It consists of:

-Header: Displays user name, username, and XP and level for each module/piscine.
-Audit Ratio Section: Shows audits given, received, and the overall ratio.
-Progress Over Time Graph: Visual representation of progress.
-Piscine Exercise Pass/Fail Ratios: Displays success rates for piscine exercises.

 ## How to Run the Project